brighteze/brighteze/README.md

-Hi there, I'm Bright. 👋
-Welcome to my Page.
+Hi there, I'm Bright, and I am a data analyst.
+You'll find some good stuff in my repo consisting of exploratory data analysis, SQL projects, data visualization projects in MS Excel, Tableau and Power BI, and some Machine Learning stuff.
+Welcome to my page and hope you have a good time exploring. 👋

 <img align="left" width="40%" src="https://github-readme-stats.vercel.app/api?username=brighteze&show_icons=true&theme=radical" />